CURRENT EXHIBITION: HUMAN ELEMENT

 Three Photowalk evenings are scheduled for 2018: May 19, July 21 and September 15.
 Explore Carmel’s prestigious photography galleries and view some of the best in vintage and contemporary imagery anywhere.
 Find a Photowalk Carmel map at any participating gallery and visit four or more galleries to become eligible to win a selection of prizes such as original photographs, books, wine tastings and more!
 Participating galleries include Center for Photographic Art, Weston Gallery, Gallery Sur, Photography West Gallery, Robert Knight Gallery, Robin Winfield Gallery, Oficino Uno, and Exposed.

 April 14 - June 10, 2018

 Having begun his acclaimed photographic career as an apprentice to the great documentarians Dorothea Lange and Robert Frank, Ralph Gibson is known for his highly distinctive vision in still photography.
-By intensifying contrast and emphasizing the grain of the film in his prints, Gibson concentrates on the minute details: the edge of a café table, the arc of a hip, the glint of a fork.
-Gibson’s works are both formally vigorous and eternally evocative.
 His photographs are in major private and public collections worldwide, including the Metropolitan Museum of Art, the Museum of Modern Art, and the Bibliotheque Nationale.